Priyanshu9382/dataverse/Discussion-Forum/README.md

 # DataVerse

 ## Overview
-This project is a web-based discussion forum where users can post Questions, answer the questions of others.
+This project is a web-based discussion forum where users can post Questions, answer the questions of others, delete a question and also search other discussions.

 ## Features
 - Create a Question
-- Answer other's Questions
-- Comment on other's answers
+- Delete a Question
 - Search functionality
 - Category based division
 ## Technologies Used